 If you have been looking into Ripple as an investment opportunity, then you’ll probably be aware of its ongoing case with the SEC.
 Naturally, this could have a significant impact on the price of XRP.
 However, whatever the outcome, there may still be opportunity.

 If Ripple’s price drops, then there is always the chance it will rebound in future - as it seems to have done after the initial 2020 ruling.
-Alternatively, a positive outcome could see XRP reach record prices by the end of 2021.
+Alternatively, a positive outcome could see XRP reach record prices by 2023.

 Will Ripple replace SWIFT?